Telephone (song)

-Shot as a short film, the accompanying music video is a continuation of the video for "Paparazzi", the fifth single from The Fame.
+The accompanying music video for "Telephone", shot as a short film, was filmed in an intense two-day shoot across multiple locations, with minimalist lighting and meticulous planning, allowing 150 setups per day to be captured.
+It is a continuation of the video for "Paparazzi" (2009), the fifth single from The Fame.
 It follows Beyoncé as she bails Gaga out of prison for killing her boyfriend; they go to a diner and poison the customers' breakfast.
 The video ends as they attempt to escape a high-speed police chase.
 It references Quentin Tarantino and his films Pulp Fiction (1994) and Kill Bill: Volume 1 (2003).
 The video received generally positive reviews and was nominated for three awards at the 2010 MTV Video Music Awards, including Video of the Year.
-In January 2015, Billboard named it the best video of the decade.
+In January 2015, Billboard named it the best video of the first half of the decade.
 NME listed it as one of the 100 greatest music videos of all time.
 Retrospective reviewers analyzed the video's themes, including feminism, lesbianism, and commentary on fame and celebrity culture.

-In memory of Alexander McQueen, Gaga performed an acoustic rendition of "Telephone" at the 2010 BRIT Awards.
+In memory of fashion designer and friend Alexander McQueen, Gaga performed an acoustic rendition of "Telephone" at the 2010 BRIT Awards.
 She also sang it during the Super Bowl LI halftime show, and many of her concert tours and other live appearances.
-The song was covered by several artists and characters from the television show Glee.
+The song was covered by several artists, as well as characters from the television show Glee.